Jubatian/rrpge-spec/specs/kcall.rst

 conforming implementation must strictly follow this rule (it may be an issue on true palettized display modes not in sync with the emulator).
 The actual palette updates may delay by multiple frames.

-0x0310: Set video event handler
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: kc_vid_sethnd
-- Cycles: 150 + Video stall
-- Host:   Not required.
-- Param1: Event handler entry point.
-- Param2: Line to fire the event on.

-Sets the video raster passed event handler function.
-Setting it to zero cancels the event handler.
-For more on this handler see the "Video raster passed" section of "kernel.rst".

-Lines 0 - 399 can be specified for requesting an event on entering the Horizontal blanking (preceding the display) of these lines.
-Line 400 or above specifies requesting an event on entering the Vertical blanking period (note that the actual value above 400 is ignored, they all request an event on the beginning of the vertical blanking).

-When designing graphic engines depending on this feature, attention should be paid to the minimal timing constraints defined in "Basic properties of the display" of "vid_arch.rst" and "Kernel timing constraints" of "kernel.rst".

-Note that if the requested line to fire the event on is equal or smaller than the currently displaying line, the event will only happen in the next frame.

 0x0320: Query current display line